plawlost/yazzone/data/essays/mvp.md

 ---
 title: "Minimum Viable Parents"
 publishedAt: "2025-12-29"
-summary: "Founder traits and trauma responses are the same machinery."
+summary: "The traits that make people build things and trauma responses are the same machinery."
 featured: true
 ---